MahathiChinta/LogisticRegression_Task4/README.md

 # Logistic Regression – Binary Classification (Task 4)

-This project is part of my internship task focused on building a **binary classifier using Logistic Regression**.
+This project focuses on building a **binary classifier using Logistic Regression**.
 The classification is performed on the **Breast Cancer Wisconsin Dataset**, a well-known dataset used to distinguish between malignant and benign tumor samples.

 ## Objective